 When it comes to health the F1 Goldendoodle has the upper hand.

-The F1 Goldendoodle is a perfect 50/50 mixed breed so has more of what is called “hybrid vigor”.
-This is the term that is used to describe the phenomenon in which mixed breed dogs tend to be healthier than purebred dogs.
+The F1 Goldendoodle is a perfect 50/50 mixed breed so it has more of what is called “hybrid vigor”.
+This is the term used to describe the phenomenon in which mixed breed dogs tend to be healthier than purebred dogs.

 Inbreeding purebred dogs has caused the same genetic health issues to be passed down to each generation.
 Mixed dogs are less likely to inherit these health issues because there is more variety in their gene pool.
 Gene pool variety is why they tend to be healthier.

 The F1B Goldendoodle also has hybrid vigor so it will be healthier than purebred dogs.
 But as it is 75% Poodle it is more commonly associated with genetic health problems that affect the Poodle.
 Some of the Poodle’s most common diseases are hip dysplasia, eye problems, epilepsy and von Willebrand’s disease.